Italy's Sibillini National Park

 In combination with a compass, a detailed topographical map showing natural features is essential for exploring the Sibillini on foot.
 The sketch maps in this guide are only intended as a rough guide and are limited by space restrictions.
 Hopefully all walks will go well, however in adverse weather conditions such as low cloud with limited visibility, orientation can become a real problem as landmarks are few and far between and a clear map comes into its own.

-The best walking map by far is the ‘Parco Nazionale dei Monti Sibillini’ scale 1:25,000, published by SER (Società Editrice Ricerche).
+The best walking map is the ‘Parco Nazionale dei Monti Sibillini’ scale 1:25,000, published by SER (Società Editrice Ricerche).
 It is on sale throughout the park and neighbouring towns, and can also be ordered from www.edizioniser.com.
 Kompass also do a decent 1:50,000 walking map – map 666 Monti Sibillini – which is available in many overseas outlets.
 It obviously has less detail, but the smaller size makes it handier to use.
 Be warned however that Walks 1 and 2 are missing from it, as is a chunk of the GAS Stage 3.
-The park authorities have also published a new 1:40,000 map (2012).
-The Park routes are marked in red on the map while other CAI paths are shown in blue.
-It is on sale locally but can be downloaded free from www.sibillini.net.
+Lastly, do not be tempted by the sketchy 1:50,000 map sold at Sibillini Park Visitor Centres as it is grossly misleading.

 Users of the GPS will be pleased to know that the waypoints relevant to the long-distance trek GAS described in this guide can be downloaded from the website of the Sibillini Park at www.sibillini.net.